Magnolia blossom in Zagreb

 London to Zagreb by train

-Croatia's capital, Zagreb, is a wonderful city and the hub for trains to Split for onward ferries to Adriatic islands such as Hvar or buses to Dubrovnik.
+Croatia's capital, Zagreb, is a wonderful city and the hub for trains to Split, the starting point for buses to Dubrovnik & ferries to Hvar and other Adriatic islands.
 It's straightforward, safe & comfortable to reach Zagreb by train from the UK.
-Here are three good options, two using Eurostar, one using the Harwich-Hoek ferry:
+Here are several good options, using Eurostar or the Harwich-Hoek ferry:

 Option 1: Eurostar to Paris, TGV to Stuttgart, sleeper to Zagreb